TROLL is coded in C++ and it typically simulates hundreds of thousands of

 is enabled, the cloud of points from simulated aerial lidar scans are stored

-and summarised or plotted in the R environment with the print
+and summarised or plotted in the R environment with the print, summary

 canopy height models from aerial lidar point clouds.
 In addition, a